 Jabil (JBL) Gains As Market Dips: What You Should Know

-Heading into today, shares of the electronics manufacturer had lost 1.12% over the past month, lagging the Computer and Technology sector's gain of 3.59% and the S&P 500's gain of 1.61% in that time.
+Heading into today, shares of the electronics manufacturer had gained 0.48% over the past month, outpacing the Computer and Technology sector's loss of 3.03% and lagging the S&P 500's gain of 1.26% in that time.

-Investors will be hoping for strength from JBL as it approaches its next earnings release.
+JBL will be looking to display strength as it nears its next earnings release.
 On that day, JBL is projected to report earnings of $1.03 per share, which would represent year-over-year growth of 178.38%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.9 billion, up 8.98% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.9 billion, up 8.98% from the prior-year quarter.

-Any recent changes to analyst estimates for JBL should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for JBL.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-JBL currently has a Zacks Rank of #2 (Buy).
+JBL is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, JBL currently has a Forward P/E ratio of 10.52.
-Its industry sports an average Forward P/E of 10.41, so we one might conclude that JBL is trading at a premium comparatively.
+Digging into valuation, JBL currently has a Forward P/E ratio of 10.69.
+For comparison, its industry has an average Forward P/E of 10.61, which means JBL is trading at a premium to the group.

-Meanwhile, JBL's PEG ratio is currently 0.88.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Electronics - Manufacturing Services stocks are, on average, holding a PEG ratio of 0.88 based on yesterday's closing prices.
+Investors should also note that JBL has a PEG ratio of 0.89 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+JBL's industry had an average PEG ratio of 0.89 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.